scriptnull/vishnubharathi.codes/source/_posts/rejections.md

 Focus on preparation and getting better!
 That's probably something in our control.

-Also, note how common Ghosting is!
+Also, note how common ghosting is!
 I wish that we get better at not ghosting people as an Industry.

 Just in case if you are searching for a job: Stay cool, search strong!